ga4gh/benchmarking-tools/README.md

 # Benchmarking Tools and Standards

-This repository contains specifications for implementing benchmarking tools.
+This is the repository for the work of the GA4GH Benchmarking Team, which is developing standardized definitions for genome variant calling performance metrics, as well as reference implementations of tools to calculate these performance metrics.
-We also provide links to our reference benchmarking engines and their implementations.
+We also provide links to our reference benchmarking engines and their implementations, as well as to benchmarking datasets.

 ** Note: This is work in progress. **